A version of this essay by SmallBusiness.com founder Rex Hammock first appeared on SmallBusiness.com on September 11, 2014.

 Photos like the iconic one showing people fleeing the area — running by small shops and eateries — have stuck with me as vividly as the more graphic and horrid shots from that day.

-Today, I have a daughter who lives near the 9/11 Memorial Plaza and I have spent many days during the past decade walking throughout a neighborhood that has risen from ashes to become an awe-inspiring tribute to those who died that day; and to the resilience of New York City, the region and the nation.
+For seven years after 9/11, I had a daughter who lived adjacent to the 9/11 Memorial Plaza.
+I’ve spent several days walking throughout the neighborhood that rose up from ashes to become an awe-inspiring tribute to those who died that day; and to the resilience of New York City, the region, and the nation.

 Small business owners and their employees helped revive the neighborhood before the trendy chains started moving into the area.
 Like in other areas of Manhattan, these small merchants are discovering that higher rents are making it harder and harder to survive.